silverwind/droppy/README.md

 - `demoMode`: When enabled, the server will regularly clean out all files and restore samples.
 - `timestamps`: Adds timestamps to log output.
 Useful if your logging facility does not provide timestamps.

-###Path options
-- `db`: Location of the database file.
-- `filesDir`: The directory which serves as the server's root.
-- `tempDir`: The directory for temporary files during uploads.

 ###TLS options
-These paths are passed directly to [node's tls](http://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener) when `useTLS` is enabled.
-All files are required in PEM format.
+When `useTLS` is set, these options specify TLS certificates.
+You can either pass in the certificate directly as a string, or specify a path to a file.
+Relative paths resolve to the home folder.
+All files are required in PEM format (Starting with `-----`).

-- `tlsKey`: Path to your private key.
+- `tlsKey`: The private key for the domain.
-- `tlsCert`: Path to your certificate.
+- `tlsCert`: The certificate for the domain.
 - `tlsCA`: An optional intermediate (CA) certificate.

 ##Notes
-- Playback of audio and video depends on [browser format support](https://developer.mozilla.org/en-US/docs/HTML/Supported_media_formats#Browser_compatibility).
-- For shortlinks to be compatible with `wget`: `echo "content_disposition = on" >> ~/.wgetrc`.
+- For shortlinks to be compatible with `wget`, set `disposition = on` in `~/.wgetrc`.

 ###Supported Browsers
 - Firefox (last 2 versions)